neoaggelos/cluster-api-provider-lxc/docs/book/src/howto/machine-placement.md

 ## Cluster Members and Cluster Groups

-Incus uses the concepts of [cluster members](https://linuxcontainers.org/incus/docs/main/explanation/clustering/#cluster-members) (individual hypervisors that are part of the cluster) and [cluster groups](https://linuxcontainers.org/incus/docs/main/explanation/clustering/#cluster-groups) (hypervisors grouped by the user based on specific criteria).
+Incus uses the concepts of [cluster members](https://linuxcontainers.org/incus/docs/main/explanation/clustering/#cluster-members) (individual hypervisors that are part of the cluster) and [cluster groups](https://linuxcontainers.org/incus/docs/main/explanation/clustering/#cluster-groups) (members grouped by the user based on specific criteria).

 When launching an instance, the target may be set to: